2024

 The key to people analytics is data.

-Every company wants to have the best employees possible, but what differentiates a good employee from an excellent one?
-To answer this question, we need hard evidence of how well they are doing their job and an understanding of where these employees fit within the context of their organization as a whole.
+Every company wants the best employees possible, but what differentiates a great employee from an excellent one?
+To answer this question, we need hard evidence of how well they do their jobs and an understanding of where these employees fit within their organization’s context.

-This information can be found in the form of data, which many companies use for measuring success – with so many metrics available, it’s hard to know which will contribute most significantly toward organizational goals (and there has been much-heated debate about whether any single metric should justifiably dominate).
+This information can be found in data many companies use to measure success.
+However, with so many metrics available, knowing which will contribute the most to organizational goals can be tricky.

-In order to make better decisions when hiring and managing staff members that will enable growth, many organizations are turning to closer analysis of all of their departments.
+Organizations are analyzing their departments more closely to make better decisions about hiring and managing staff members, which will enable growth.
 Employee experience, before anything else, is the differentiating factor in retaining them.

 What is Meant by Talent Analytics?

-It is closely related to people analytics.
-Talent analytics can help organizations better understand what their competitive advantage is and how to retain top talent.
+Talent analytics ties to people analytics.
+It helps organizations better understand their competitive advantage and how to retain top talent.

 It is a blend of people analytics and HR technology.
-It can help managers better understand the needs of their workforce, improve how they measure performance, reduce turnover rates, and, more important, provide tools that will allow them to attract rising talent in a competitive marketplace.
+It helps managers better understand the needs of their workforce, improve how they measure performance, reduce turnover rates, and, more importantly, provide tools that allow them to attract rising talent in a competitive marketplace.

 Is People Analytics and HR Analytics the Same?